FOSSEE/eSim/README.md

-# NE592 Video Amplifier
+# 54283 4-Bit Binary Full Adder

-NE592 is an 8-pin/14-pin wideband video amplifier IC.
-It is a monolithic, two-stage, differential output amplifier designed for high-speed analog signal amplification.
-The IC provides fixed gains of 100 and 400 without external components, while the gain can also be adjusted from 0 to 400 using a single external resistor.
+54283 is a 16-pin TTL 4-bit binary full adder IC with fast carry look-ahead.
+It is designed to add two 4-bit binary numbers along with a carry input, producing a 4-bit sum and a carry output.
+The device offers high-speed arithmetic operations and is commonly used in digital computing and arithmetic logic circuits. :contentReference[oaicite:0]{index=0}

 ## Usage/Examples

-Video Amplifiers
+Arithmetic Logic Units (ALU)

-Pulse Amplifiers in Communication Systems
+Binary Addition Circuits

-Floppy Disk Head Amplifiers
+Digital Computers

-Magnetic Memory Systems
+Microprocessor Systems

-Video Recorder Systems
+Counters and Accumulators

-Wideband Analog Signal Processing
+Digital Signal Processing

 ## Documentation

-To know the details of NE592 IC please go through the documentation : [NE592_datasheet](https://www.onsemi.com/download/data-sheet/pdf/ne592-d.pdf)
+To know the details of 54283 IC please go through the documentation : https://www.ti.com/lit/gpn/sn74ls283 :contentReference[oaicite:1]{index=1}

 ## Comments/Notes

-Please note this is a high-speed analog video amplifier IC intended for wideband applications.
-The gain can be adjusted using a single external resistor, and additional reactive components may be used to configure the IC as a high-pass, low-pass, or band-pass filter.
-Proper PCB layout and power supply decoupling are recommended for stable high-frequency operation.
+Please note this is a TTL digital logic IC that operates from a 5 V supply.
+The IC features an internal fast carry look-ahead circuit for high-speed addition.
+For proper operation, all unused inputs should be tied to a valid logic level (HIGH or LOW) to prevent unpredictable behavior. :contentReference[oaicite:2]{index=2}

 ## Contributer

-Name: *Sanchi Ashok Ramteke*
+Name: *Sanchi Ramteke*
 Email: *sanchiramteke2008@gmail.com*
 Year: 2026
 Position: Contributor